 The difference between installment loans and credit cards

 - Monthly payment – Installment loans normally require equal monthly payments until the balance is paid in full.
-However, credit card monthly payments can fluctuate due to the outstanding balance.
+However, credit card monthly payments can fluctuate due to the outstanding balance and interest rate.

-- Available credit - When you take out an installment loan, the amount you borrow is fixed.
+- Available funds – When you take out an installment loan, the amount you borrow is in a fixed lump sum.
 If you want to add to the loan, you may have to fill out another credit application.
 With credit cards, the amount of credit available is based on your current balance and credit limit.
 If you want a higher credit limit, some lenders may offer you one based on a good repayment history.

 - Interest rate – Most installment loans offer fixed interest rates that are locked in for the life of the loan.
-Credit card interest rates can increase for a variety of reasons including missed payments, a drop in credit score and variable interest rates and when a promotional rate expires.1
+Credit card interest rates can increase for a variety of reasons including late payments, variable interest rates and when a promotional rate expires.1

-For more information, check out our blog on personal loans vs. credit cards.
+For more information, check out our article on personal loans vs. credit cards.

 Know before you borrow

-If you’re considering an installment loan, it’s important to understand how a personal loan works and how it compares with other borrowing options.
-Hopefully, this information helps you make the loan decision that’s best for you.
+If you’re considering an installment loan, it’s important to understand how they work and compare them with other borrowing options.
+Hopefully this information helps you decide what’s best for you when the time comes.